TravelMapping/HighwayData/hwy_data/FRA-ARA/fraarad/README.md

 *FRA-15 - Cantal:*
 - `D926` Saint-Flour bypass was opened in 2020, new route is `D926` but numbering of old route in unknown (`D921` routing and `D721` eastern extension are just wild guess)

+*FRA-26 - Drôme:*
+- `D18` and `D20` drafted to the best of my knowledge.
+They could also be maintained by the PAC departement Hautes-Alpes

 *FRA-38 - Isère:*
 - `D36` (Chasse-sur-Rhône) extends at west end according to wikisara and GM but not according to GSV and OSM.
 Signs have been removed between 2008 an 2015 according to GSV.
 - `D41I` should be `D41L` according to wikisara and GM but it is clearly signed as `D41I` on GSV.
 OSM confirms it.
 Note: upper case letters are generally used.